PixelsCamp/talks/README.md

 5. Edit the **new file** and fill in each section (**do not delete the template file**);
 6. When you're done, submit a **Pull Request**.

-Use your talk's title as the PRs title and use the contents of your proposal as its description.
+Use your talk's title as the PRs title and use the **contents** of your proposal as its description.
 This will help with the revision process as well as allow the public to comment/vote on proposals.

-**NOTE:** If you're proposing more than one talk, please open **separate** Pull Requests.
+**NOTE:** If you're proposing more than one talk, please open **separate** Pull Requests for each one.

 ## What Happens Next?